mandeep369bhuku/CS50_CourseWork/README.md

     * `substitution.c` : This is an improved version of the caesar's cipher.
 In this case instead of giving a simple value, a 26 alphabets key of characters was given as CLA and plain text was converted to cipher based on the defined key.

 * **Pset3** : The week 3 was dedicated to the topic of algorithms and their implementations in C language.
-The search, sort and greedy algorithm were introduced and problem sets pertaining to these topics were :
+The search, sort and greedy algorithm were introduced and problem sets pertaining to these topics were:

     * `plurality.c` : In this problem the “plurality vote” (also known as “first-past-the-post” or “winner take all”) code was developed to simulate a simple election process.